stanmaz/BBOalert/README.md

 - make this file "Shareable" with write access for your partner and send him the URL link.
 This guarantees to be always in sync.
 - enter the code for opening bids and frequently used responses
 - start playing using this data (remember : select all text + copy to clipboard before starting BBO session)
 - alert your calls by hand if necessary.
-You can define shortcuts for frequently used phrases and use them while entering explanations.
+You can define shortcuts for the frequently used phrases and use them while entering explanations.
 - at the end of the session, paste the clipboard content at the end of the file.
 Your partner should do it too.
 - review with your partner all newly created alerts and make the necessary corrections